section-engineering-education/engineering-education/content/articles/geofencing-in-android-with-kotlin/index.md

 ### Introduction
 Geofence is an imitated variable that describes a real geographical area of interest.
 Geo-Fencing API lets you define the outline or limit of a specific area and feature that surrounds a point of interest.

 When users cross the Geofence, they are alerted by a notification.
-This gives a beneficial experience when users are inside the facility.
+This gives a beneficial experience when users are in the facility.
 Geo-Fencing API employs the use of device sensors to detect user's location in a battery-efficient manner.

 #### Geofence comprises of three transition types:
-- Enter – This demonstrates that the user has entered the geofence.
+- **Enter** – This demonstrates that the user has entered the geofence.
-- Dwelling – Indicates that the user exists within the geofence for a given period.
+- **Dwelling** – Indicates that the user exists within the geofence for a given period.
-- Exit –  This shows that the user has moved out of the geofence.
+- **Exit** –  This shows that the user has moved out of the geofence.

 #### Prerequisites
 To follow along this tutorial, you should:
 - Have the most recent version of [Android Studio](https://developer.android.com/studio) installed on your machine.
 - Have basic knowledge on Google Maps.
-- Have basic knowledge on the Kotlin programming language.
+- Have basic knowledge on the [Kotlin](https://developer.android.com/kotlin) programming language.
-- Be able to use ViewBinding.
+- Be able to use [ViewBinding](https://developer.android.com/topic/libraries/view-binding).

 ### Getting started
 #### Step 1 – Creating an Android project
-In this step, we'll create an empty Android Studio project with a Google Map activity.
+In this step, we'll create an Android Studio project with a Google Map activity.

 > Make sure you have selected Google Maps Activity template.